padraic/mutagenesis/README.markdown

     sudo pear uninstall Mutagenesis

-While the git repository tracks code in development, I hope to add an official PEAR channel in the near future.
+While the git repository tracks code in development, I will add an official PEAR channel in the near future once a stable release is made.

-Note: Mutagenesis supports PHPUnit 3.4 by default, the current stable version.
-If you are using the unreleased PHPUnit 3.5, you should instead install from the phpunit-3.5 branch using:
+Note: Mutagenesis supports PHPUnit 3.5 by default, the current stable version.

-    git clone git://github.com/padraic/mutagenesis.git mutagenesis
-    cd mutagenesis
-    git checkout phpunit-3.5
-    sudo pear install pear.xml

-The checkout operation is not remote (git clones all branches so any clone just sticks you on the master branch by default).
-Welcome to the wonderful world of git.
+Earlier versions of PHPUnit may or not work and it is suggested to ensure PHPUnit is updated prior to using Mutagenesis.

 Operation
 ---------